Luke Maile Player Props: Reds vs. Brewers

-Luke Maile -- with a slugging percentage of .552 in his past 10 games, including five extra-base hits -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Corbin Burnes on the hill, on June 2 at 5:10 PM ET.
+Luke Maile -- with a slugging percentage of .516 in his past 10 games, including five extra-base hits -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Colin Rea on the mound, on June 3 at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Red Sox.
+In his most recent game he had a hitless performance (0-for-2) against the Brewers.

 Luke Maile Game Info & Props vs. the Brewers